BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 In this example, the logic is a bit weird as the volume is louder the farther you are from the mesh. ;-)

-Play with it in our Playground: <Playground id="#2AH4YH#2" title="Custom Attenuation Function" description="An example of creating a custom attenuation function." image=""/>
+Play with it in our Playground: <Playground id="#2AH4YH#2" title="Custom Attenuation Function" description="An example of creating a custom attenuation function."/>

 Moreover, Firefox has currently a bug in their Web Audio implementation in handling properly linear attenuation.
 This can be fixed by using the Babylon.js default linear custom attenuation.